mumbleskates/bilrost/README.md

 In addition to deriving trait impls with `Enumeration`, the following additional traits are also mandatory: `Clone` and `Eq` (and thus `PartialEq` as well).

-Enumeration types are not required to implement `Default`, but they may.
-It is strongly recommended, but not mandatory, that the default variant be one that has a discriminant value of zero (`0`).
-If a different discriminant value is used, it may not be possible to change an enum type in a field to a `u32` to support decoding unknown enumeration values.
-This is because the default value of each field in a Bilrost struct always encodes and decodes from no data, and changing the type to one where the default value represents a different number would change the meaning of every encoding in which that field is default.

 #### Compatible Widening

 While many types have different representations and interpretations in the